keithbuhler/keithbuhler.github.io/about.md

 I completed my PhD in philosophy under the direction of [David Bradshaw](https://uky.academia.edu/DBradshaw).
 I also hold an M.A. in Orthodox Theology from the University of Balamand, and a B.A. in Humanities from Biola University.
 My primary academic research interests are in virtue ethics, naturalism, and philosophy of religion.

 Beyond these interests, I am also a devout amateur who believes it is important to create things for the love of it.
-I write screenplays, short stories, poetry, as well as draw and paint, sing tenor, create clay sculptures, silly putty art, pumpkin carvings, and the occasional website.
+I write screenplays and poetry, draw and paint and sculpt; I act, MC, and sing tenor.
+I create art with unusual media like silly putty, pumpkins, and create the occasional website.
 Thanks for visiting.